utnet-org/mywallets-extension/README.md

 ## Objectives

 * Be the deafult chrome-extension wallet for Utility DApps
-* What Metamask does for ethereum, we intend to do for Utility
+* What Metamask does for ethereum, we intend to do for utnet-org Utility

 ## Comparision with Utility Official Web Wallet